akshaybabloo/gollahalli.com/content/blog/part-1-2-car-nd-masking-and-colouring-a-region-of-the-image.md

 draft: false
 categories: ["Tutorial"]
 tags: ["Python-3", "Machine-Learning", "Computer-Vision"]
-description: ""
-relImage: "Masking and coloring a region on an given image using Python 3."
+description: "Masking and coloring a region on an given image using Python 3."
+images: []
+ads: true
 ---

 In this part of Car-ND, we will look at how to mask and colour the region.